What is a Galette des Rois?

 - 1 egg yolk

-- 2 sheets of ready-made puff pastry (preferably made from butter)
+- 2 sheets puff pastry, preferably made from butter

 - 1 porcelain fève, large dried bean or large coin wrapped in foil